EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 # IANA Considerations

-TODO: "key" parameter, "publisher" and "subscriber" profile identifiers
+The following registrations are done for the ACE OAuth Profile Registry following the procedure specified in {{I-D.ietf-ace-oauth-authz}}.

+Note to RFC Editor: Please replace all occurrences of "\[\[This document\]\]" with the RFC number of this specification and delete this paragraph.

+Name: coap_pubsub

+Description: Profile for delegating client authentication and authorization for publishers and subscribers in a pub-sub setting scenario in a constrained environment.

+CBOR Key: TBD

+Reference: \[\[This document\]\]

+--- back

 # Acknowledgments
+{: numbered="no"}

-The author wishes to thank John Mattsson, Ludwig Seitz and Göran Selander for the useful discussion that helped shape this document.
+The author wishes to thank Ari Keränen, John Mattsson, Ludwig Seitz, Göran Selander, Jim Schaad and Marco Tiloca for the useful discussion and reviews that helped shape this document.

---- back
+--- fluff

 <!-- Local Words: -->
 <!-- Local Variables: -->